Modern Spanish Revival Home in Palm Springs: Inside & Out

 Modern Spanish Revival Kitchen

 The foundational flooring carries the San Felipe pattern in Manganese Saltillo tile throughout the home.
 This is a very popular type of Spanish tile flooring.
-This is a staple in the modern Spanish Revival kitchen.
+This is a staple in the modern Spanish Revival kitchen, with the addition of beautiful tile in bold, colorful patterns.
 Its neutral tones and warm colors give the home an inviting ambiance.
 Also, meticulously stained cabinets match the colors in the terracotta floor, contrasting with the classic Spanish Revival style of light, smooth stucco walls offering a modern vibe.
 Even terracotta tile patterns playfully compete and complement the backsplash and arabesque tile flooring.
 Additionally, notice the mixed metals in this modern hacienda-style kitchen.
 Brass cabinet hardware and plumbing fixtures, the white industrial range, and stainless steel appliances further modernize this home’s style.

 Pro Tip: Notice how grout colors contrast with its tile floor and backsplash pattern.
 This allows each pattern to stand out as a principal element of decor.